 The numbers we cited above apply to grants and aid from the federal government - but remember that schools award money of their own also.
 And for institutional aid, there is no set formula.
 They are likely to be more generous than the federal government with grants, in fact.

 Regardless of your income or net worth, Edmit experts recommend that you complete the FAFSA application every year, no matter what.
-You never know what you’ll be eligible for.
+You never know for what you’ll be eligible.
 College tuition is getting higher and more people are finding that they qualify for more aid than ever.

 You might also need to submit the FAFSA for other reasons.
 Some schools require the FAFSA submission to consider you for merit-based aid.
 Also, if you decide to take out loans, federal loans tend to have lower interest rates and have more lenient repayment options than private alternatives.